South Australian Museum: 2015: Shimmer

-"Yurtu Ardla" (March–June 2019).
+2019: Yurtu Ardla

 Yurtu Ardla means wood in the Nukunu and Adnyamathanha languages.
 The exhibition, curated by Jared Thomas, is a continuation of the Ku Arts workshop series in 2015, which consisted of carving camps by Nukunu (of the Southern Flinders Ranges) and Adnyamathanha (of the Northern Flinders and Gammon Ranges) and which revitalised the Nukunu carving practices.
 Before this exhibition, there were fewer than 20 known Nukunu objects held by the Museum, mostly made by Nukunu man Paddy Thompson and acquired by anthropologist Norman Tindale in the 1920s.
 The specially commissioned piti (coolamon), thiparra (shields), wadna (boomerangs), yakadi (walking sticks) and wirri (clubs) have added to the historic items to illustrate the continuation of the tradition.
 Roy Coulthard is a third-generation carver in his family, who visits schools to share his knowledge.
-With this exhibition, SAM is adopting the practice of naming artists and identifying works for their individual artistry rather than their ethnic identity.
+With this exhibition, SAM is adopting the practice of naming artists and identifying works for their individual artistry rather than their ethnic identity (March–June 2019).

+2025: Treasures of the Viking Age: The Galloway Hoard

+Treasures of the Viking Age: The Galloway Hoard is an extensive collection of objects from the Galloway Hoard, comprising rare and unique Viking Age that had been buried around AD 900 in southwest Scotland and only discovered in 2014.
+In its first showing outside the UK, the exhibition is mounted at the SAM from 8 February to 27 July 2025.